jeanhaley32/BlizApp/readme.md

 # About

-The project's primary goal is to communicate with the `Hearthstone API` to obtain several cards with set criteria and display those cards, sorted by card ID in a web app.
+The project's primary goal is to communicate with the Hearthstone API to obtain several cards with set criteria and display those cards, sorted by card ID in a web app.

 # How to use this
 - BlizApp, by default, will run a web app on `localhost:8080`, which can be accessed via the browser.
 - It will also log entries to the terminal for certain actions.

-> IMPORTANT: to run BlizApp, you must pass a `client id` and a `secret`.
+> IMPORTANT: to run BlizApp, you must pass a client id and a secret.
 This can be done in two ways.

 *BlizApp `--help` information*
 ``` bash